Questions? AskAuckland

 1 In order to be admitted to this programme, a student needs to have:

-a (i) completed the requirements for courses listed in Part I of the Bachelor of Pharmacy Schedule, or an equivalent programme of study deemed appropriate by Senate or its representative, with a minimum average grade of B over the courses specified
+a (i) completed the requirements for courses listed in Part I of the Bachelor of Pharmacy Schedule, or an equivalent programme of study deemed appropriate by the Programme Director, with a minimum GPA of 5.0 over the courses specified

 or

-(ii) successfully completed, no more than five years prior to the date of application, a minimum of two years of full-time study deemed appropriate by Senate or its representative with a Grade Point Average of 4.0 or higher or equivalent
+(ii) successfully completed, no more than five years prior to the date of application, a minimum of two years of full-time study deemed appropriate by the Programme Director with a Grade Point Average of 4.0 or higher or equivalent

 or